magentabusiness/magentabusiness.github.io/_includes/docs/samples/analytics/kafka-streams.md

 * TOC
 {:toc}

-ThingsBoard rule engine supports basic analysis of incoming telemetry data, for example, threshold crossing.
+IoT Hub rule engine supports basic analysis of incoming telemetry data, for example, threshold crossing.
 The idea behind rule engine is to provide functionality to route data from IoT Devices to different plugins, based on device attributes or the data itself.
 However, most of the real-life use cases also require the support of advanced analytics: machine learning, predictive analytics, etc.

 This tutorial will demonstrate how you can:

- - route telemetry device data from ThingsBoard to Kafka topic using the built-in rule engine capabilities (works for both ThingsBoard CE and PE).
+ - route telemetry device data from IoT Hub to Kafka topic using the built-in rule engine capabilities (works for both IoT Hub CE and PE).
  - aggregate data from multiple devices using a simple Kafka Streams application.
- - push results of the analytics back to ThingsBoard for persistence and visualization using ThingsBoard PE Kafka Integration.
+ - push results of the analytics back to IoT Hub for persistence and visualization using IoT Hub Kafka Integration.

 The analytics in this tutorial is, of course, quite simple, but our goal is to highlight the integration steps.

 ![image](/images/samples/analytics/kafka-streams/kafka-streams-example.svg)

 Let's assume we have a large number of solar panels which include a number of solar modules.
-ThingsBoard is used to collect, store and visualize anomaly telemetry from these solar modules in each panels.
+IoT Hub is used to collect, store and visualize anomaly telemetry from these solar modules in each panels.

 We calculated anomaly by comparing value produced from a solar module with the average valued produced by all modules of the same panel and standard **deviation** of the same value.